 - Wild Azaleas

 There are just a few of the many homeschool groups in the New Orleans area and around the state of Louisiana.
 And many of the homeschoolers I know are a member of different groups because they each have something to offer our kids.
-In addition to groups there are
+In addition to groups there are after school activities such as:

 - Clubs such as Girl Scouts, Boy Scouts and 4H.